IBM/openapi-validator/docs/spectral-rules.md

 **Default Severity**: warn

+## major-version-in-path

+Validates that every path contains a path segment for the API major version, of the form `v<n>`, and that all paths have the same major version segment.
+The major version can appear in either the server URL (oas3), the basePath (oas2), or in each path entry.

+**Default Severity**: warn

 ## response-error-response-schema

 `4xx` and `5xx` error responses should provide good information to help the user resolve the error.
 The error response validations are based on the design principles outlined in the [errors section of the IBM API Handbook](https://cloud.ibm.com/docs/api-handbook?topic=api-handbook-errors).
 The `response-error-response-schema` rule is more lenient than what is outlined in the handbook.
 Specifically, the `response-error-response-schema` rule does not require an Error Container Model and allows for a single Error Model to be provided at the top level of the error response schema or in an `error` field.